ssilverman/QNEthernet/README.md

 Similar to [UDP buffering](#udp-receive-buffering), if raw frames come in at a faster rate than they are consumed, some may get dropped.
-To help mitigate this, the receive queue size can be adjusted with the `EthernetFrame.setReceiveQueueSize(size)` function.
-The default queue size is 1 and the minimum size is also 1 (if a zero is passed in then 1 will be used instead).
+To help mitigate this, the receive queue capacity can be adjusted with the `EthernetFrame.setReceiveQueueCapacity(capacity)` function.
+The default queue capacity is 1 and the minimum is also 1 (if a zero is passed in then 1 will be used instead).

 For a size of 1, any new frames will cause any existing frame to get dropped.
 If the size is 2 then there will be space for one additional frame for a total of 2